Built on EPA water data

 For cost expectations on either path, see how much a water softener costs.

-Next steps: Check your city's water hardness, compare softeners and conditioners, or get free quotes from vetted local pros.
+Next steps: Check your city's water hardness, see how water softeners work, or get free quotes from vetted local pros.

 Last updated June 3, 2026.